lucianoayres/taco/README.md

 ## What's Taco? 🌮

-Welcome to **Taco**, the tool that rolls up all your text files into one deliciously satisfying file.
-Think of it as a burrito, but for your files!
-Whether you need to combine your notes, code snippets, or any other text, Taco is here to help with all your concatenation cravings.
+Taco is a tool designed to make your workflow with large language models (LLMs) easier.
+Instead of manually copying and pasting individual project files into a prompt, Taco rolls up all your text files into one neat file, so you can focus on what matters.
+Think of it like a burrito for your files—whether it’s notes, code snippets, or any other text, Taco simplifies the process by creating a single file with everything you need.

 ## Why Taco? 🤔

-Because who doesn’t love tacos?
-But seriously, organizing files can be a mess.
+Because manually handling files for LLM prompts can be time-consuming and messy.
 With Taco, you can:

--   🌮 **Concatenate all text files** in a directory and its subdirectories into one file.
+-   🌮 **Concatenate all text files** in a directory and its subdirectories into one comprehensive file for easy prompting.
--   📂 **Recursively process subdirectories** to collect all your text files.
+-   📂 **Recursively process subdirectories**, gathering all your important text files automatically.
--   🚀 **Display processing status** for each file in a concise and informative way.
+-   🚀 **Display processing status** for each file, giving you clear progress updates.
--   ✨ **Optional arguments** for directories and output file name.
+-   ✨ **Optional arguments** allow you to specify which directories and file names to use.
--   🔄 **Append mode** to avoid accidental overwrites.
+-   🔄 **Append mode** helps you avoid accidental overwrites, so you can keep adding to your project file seamlessly.

-Taco is simple, light, and ready to roll—just like a taco!
+Taco is your go-to solution for organizing and prepping files, all with the efficiency of a single command!

 ## Features ✨

--   🌮 **Concatenate all text files** in the specified directories and their subdirectories.
+-   🌮 **Concatenate all text files** in the specified directories and their subdirectories to create a unified prompt file.
--   📂 **Recursive traversal** of directories to include all nested text files.
+-   📂 **Recursive traversal** ensures all nested text files are included.
--   🚫 **Exclusion of binary and hidden files** to keep your output clean.
+-   🚫 **Exclusion of binary and hidden files**, keeping your output lean and clean.
--   🔄 **Append mode** ensures your output file grows only when you want it to.
+-   🔄 **Append mode** prevents overwriting, only growing the output file when needed.
--   📝 **Informative status messages** that display processing progress.
+-   📝 **Status messages** that show file-by-file progress.
--   📁 **Reports directories with no text files** so you're always in the know.
+-   📁 **Directory reporting** for directories without text files, ensuring no data is missed.

+Taco is your go-to solution for organizing and prepping files, all with the efficiency of a single command!

 ## Project Structure 📁